What to Do If Your Friend Has Had Too Much to Drink – Drink Responsibly

 Time was what sobered you up, not necessarily the food.
 However, eating after drinking excessively can settle the stomach and produce calming effects.

+We can’t stress this one enough.
 Make sure your drunk/intoxicated friend makes it home in one piece and does not get behind the wheel.
-For more information on how to be a responsible drinker, check out our article: “Shit Drunk People Say – How To Be A Responsible Drinker”
+For more information on drinking and driving laws in Canada, check out our article on everything you need to know about drunk driving.

 What To Do When Someone Is Passed Out Drunk: